versatiles-org/versatiles-documentation/guides/local_linux_mac.md

 versatiles serve -s frontend.br.tar planet.versatiles
 ```

 The VersaTiles server will now be running locally on your machine.
-You can access it through your browser by entering the appropriate address and port number (typically, `http://localhost:8080`).
+To test it open `http://localhost:8080` in your browser.

+For more information, see the documentation on [using the VersaTiles server](https://github.com/versatiles-org/versatiles-documentation/blob/main/basics/versatiles_server.md#usage).